azangru/mysite/src/diary/2019/index.md

 title: "2019"
 ---
 ## November 2
 Meanwhile, React Advanced London happened.
-What I liked from their talks so far is Nik Graf’s [talk](https://www.youtube.com/watch?v=q6TD3PvmQts&t=24379s) about designing graphql schemas.
+What I liked from their talks so far is Nik Graf’s [talk](https://www.youtube.com/watch?v=q6TD3PvmQts&t=24379s) about designing graphql schemas and Jared Palmer’s [talk](https://www.youtube.com/watch?v=q6TD3PvmQts&t=28328s) on Formik 2.
 Ken Wheeler’s [keynote](https://www.youtube.com/watch?v=q6TD3PvmQts&t=1902s) on performance was also decent, mostly due to the demos.

 Also, ReactiveConf 2019 happened, and there are already videos from the conference on their [youtube channel](https://www.youtube.com/channel/UCBHdUnixTWymmXBIw12Y8Qg/videos).